simpledevio/js-training-grounds/src/content/docs/guides/vue-3.md

 ## Setup

-First, download the [Vue training ground repo](https://github.com/simpledevio/vue-training-ground), unzip it, and open it in your editor.
+First, visit the [Vue training ground repo](https://github.com/simpledevio/vue-training-ground).
+Press the green Code button and click Download ZIP.
+Unzip the file and then open it in your editor.
 Then, run this command in the terminal to install the packages listed in package.json.

 ```bash
 npm install